MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 When the URI query string parameter `query` is specified, it must be encoded according to the URI query string encoding HTML rules.
-Alternatively, the text of the query or control command can be (a) compressed by gzip, and then (b) encoded via base64 encoding.
-This makes it possible to send longer queries or control commands (since commonly the latter encoding method results in shorter URIs).
+Alternatively, the text of the query or control command can be compressed by gzip, and then encoded via base64 encoding.
+This allows you to send longer queries or control commands (since the latter encoding method results in shorter URIs).

 ## Specifying the query or control command by indirection

-If the query or control command length is very large, it might be that even encoding it using gzip/base64 will exceed the maximum URI length of the user agent.
-An alternative mechanism is supported in which the URI query string parameter `querysrc` is provided, and its value is a short URI pointing at a web resource that holds the query or control command text.
+If the query or control command is very long, even encoding it using gzip/base64 will exceed the maximum URI length of the user agent.
+Alternatively, the URI query string parameter
+`querysrc` is provided, and its value is a short URI pointing at a web resource that holds the query or control command text.